 Before submitting an entry, both the member and the band secretary should review all information to ensure that all parties are aware of the terms and conditions of entry.

 If you have any questions concerning the State Solo & Party Championships, don’t hesitate to contact our Contest Coordinator by email or send us a question using the contact form below.

 Here is the 2021 Solos and Ensembles Event Listing with time limits a registered member can enter.

-All events, with the exception of all Open Brass Solo Events, are own choice.
+All events, except for all Open Brass Solo Events, are your own choice.

-When selecting appropriate music for each grade, the following should be used as a guideline:
+When selecting appropriate music for each event, use the following as a guideline: